shacklettbp/cs448b-final/README.md

-# Interactive Waveform Viewer for Magma Debugger
+# Interactive Waveform Viewer for Magma

-Provides a browser based interface to debug circuits created in the [Magma hardware description language](https://github.com/phanrahan/magma)
+Provides a browser based interface to debug circuits created in the [Magma hardware description language](https://github.com/phanrahan/magma).